BLOCK FIRE RISK

 Block Fire

-Streets may stop the spread of flames and radiant heat, but embers from burning homes can travel beyond the block and ignite houses in the next block.
-This process can repeat from block to block—turning a wildfire into a community-wide conflagration.
+Streets may slow flames and radiant heat, but wind-driven embers from burning homes can travel beyond the block and ignite others.
+This chain reaction can repeat—turning a single house fire into a community-wide conflagration.

 Based on post-wildfire damage assessments and fire science research, structure separation distance is the most important driver of house-to-house fires.